-Late work is not allowed!
+Attendance in this course is the active submission of coursework before the scheduled due date and time (ontime).
+Each non-submission of assignments, papers, or exams counts as an absence.
 If you need to miss any portion of the course assignments (although not advised) please let the instructor know in advance, within 3 days of missing.
 If you miss "class" and have an SPC approved excuse (i.e., you are representing SPC at an official school function or celebrating a religious holy day) or a notice of absence from the Office of the Dean of Students, it is your responsibility to provide the written excuse from the school.
-In the case of an excused absence, you are still responsible for all readings, work, materials, and assignments that were missed.
-After contacting the instructor, upon approval, a new due date will be given for either the original assignment or an alternative assignment of equal value.
-If the student fails to meet the revised due date, then she/he will be given a zero (0) for the assignment.
+In the case of an excused absence, you are still responsible for all missed readings, work, materials, and assignments.